dlodola/public/readme.md

 | # | Title | Description |
 |:-:|:------|:------------|
 | 1 | [How to draw limetsones in python](https://nbviewer.jupyter.org/github/dlodola/public/blob/main/jupyter/1-limestone-hatch.ipynb) | Matplotlib offers tentalising hatching options that will sadly leave most geologists a little frustrated _[read more](https://dlodola.github.io/public//blog/2021/03/17/how-to-draw-limestones-in-python.html)..._ |

+## Copyright and licences

+Unless otherwise stated, copyright for material on this website is retained by the author.

+Any software or code made available on this website is provisionally done so under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) licence.
+Attention is drawn to the *Disclaimer of Warranty*,  *Limitation of Liability*, and *Automatic Licensing of Downstream Recipients* clauses of this licence.